abedra/simple_websocket/README.md

 ## Usage

+The following examples attempt to demonstrate the two shapes offered by this library.
+For a complete working example using the Poco framework, take a look at the [example](https://github.com/abedra/simple_websocket/tree/master/example).

 ### Frame Parser

 If you want to keep the parsing of frames pure, you can use the `SimpleWebSocket::FrameParser` template class.
 This template allows you to specify a unifying type for all frames, and expects you to provide the arrows from each of the message variant members to your chosen type.
 A contrived, yet simple example: